chiaolun/science_notes/logseq/version-files/base/pages/2025 spring physics lectures.md

 			  logseq.order-list-type:: number
 			- The two objects begin to accelerate away from each other, and because the force is purely a function of the distance, the two objects will eventually gain relative velocity -v, same magnitude but exactly opposite the direction of the initial relative velocity. logseq.order-list-type:: number
 		- At stage 3, the two objects have no velocity relative to each other, and are traveling at the same absolute velocity.
 What is that velocity?
+			- It's not $/fraction{v_1 + v_2}{2}$
-Given that object 1 has mass $m_1$ and object 2 has mass $m_2$, and the decelerating force each is experiencing is the same (due to the 3rd law),
+			- Given that object 1 has mass $m_1$ and object 2 has mass $m_2$, and the decelerating force each is experiencing is the same (due to the 3rd law),
 - Classes
 	- [[2025-02-20 physics]]
 	  logseq.order-list-type:: number